-Exploration began with rough sketches, imagining components, behaviors, interactions, visuals and content priority.
+I began design exploration with rough sketches, imagining components, behaviors, interactions, visuals and content priority.

 TWO DESIGN Directions

-As a starting point, we decided to explore two different ways of providing dynamic content.
+As a starting point, the team decided to explore two different ways of providing dynamic content.
 A tree concept with contextual bottom navigation and a tile concept, where information would be presented within dynamic tiles.